4 Holiday Drinks To Avoid This Season

 - Tom and Jerry.
 A “ramped up” version of eggnog, this combination of eggs, milk, rum and spices often has between 340 and 460 calories per eight-ounce serving.

 Keep in mind that generally, it’s more important to limit the sugars than the fats in these drinks and that alcohol contributes to empty carb calories as well.
-Both the sugar and the alcohol tend to lead to more carb cravings combined with lower inhibitions, a bad combination for your nutrition.
+Both the sugar and the alcohol tend to lead to more carb cravings combined with lower inhibitions, a bad combination for your nutrition this season.
 Go into your holiday parties with a plan, and start building momentum for a successful, healthy new year.
 For more information, check out our visual guide to healthy and unhealthy holiday drinks!

 Today’s Health Topics